PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter7.md

-# App Building in MATLAB
+# APP BUILDING IN MATLAB

 MATLAB provides various tools and frameworks for building interactive applications.
 This guide covers the main aspects of app building, from using the App Designer to migrating GUIDE apps.

-## Develop Apps Using App Designer
+## DEVELOP APPS USING APP DESIGNER

 App Designer is a drag-and-drop environment for creating professional apps without extensive coding.